How to Manage ServBay Databases with TablePlus

 postgres

-database, or one you created in ServBay. - Alternative: You may also use Socket connection.
+or any other database you’ve created in ServBay. - Alternative: You can also opt for a Socket connection.

 - Socket Path: